Psalm 45:17 I will make your name to be remembered in

 Beulah Vernesta Johnson since Mom carries their DNA.
 As it

-would also include Scotland.
 We know that there is a Scottish

 connections since we have names in our lineage like

-Lewis.
+Europe ancestry.
 The most surprising part of her test revealed that

-connection to India.
+she was 3% Swedish.
 To find out more about Mom's Autosomal DNA

 CLICK HERE, and scroll down the page until you find her